I need help with my energy bills, what should I do?

 To find out who supplies the gas of a property, visit the Meter Point Administration Service’s (MPAS) Find My Supplier portal.
 Alternatively, call MPAS on 0870 608 1524 (charges will be applied of 7p per minute plus your provider’s access charge).

 Contact your electricity or gas supplier who will arrange for their appointed metering company to do the work.
 Never attempt to move the meter yourself, it is dangerous and can lead to prosecution.

 How do I report suspected meter tampering?

 Meter tampering is not only illegal but it is extremely dangerous.
-If you know someone who has tampered with their meter or is attempting to defraud their electricity or gas supplier please fill out the form on the UKRPA website.
+If you know someone who has tampered with their meter, or is attempting to defraud their electricity or gas supplier, please contact The United Kingdom Revenue Protection Association (UKRPA) or Crimestoppers.

 If I need any meter work can I arrange for a timed appointment?

-If I have a cancelled appointment for meter work can I get compensation?
+If my appointment for meter work is cancelled, can I get compensation?

 Yes.
-When an appointment is cancelled without a working day's notice, subject to some exceptions, then a fixed payment will be made to the customer.
-See:- Electricity SI698:2010 Regulation 19 Gas 1135:2005 Regulation 6 (as amended)
+When an appointment is cancelled without one working day’s notice, subject to some exceptions, then a fixed payment will be made to the customer.
+See: Electricity SI698:2010 Regulation 19 Gas 1135:2005 Regulation 6 (as amended).

 I have microgeneration (solar, wind of CHP) fitted - should my meter run backwards?